FredrikRidderfalk/portfolio_website/README.md

 ### What I learned

+How I can work with the css pseudo-elements ::before and ::after.
+They don't need to be written with double ::, one : will still run, but standard practice nowadays is to use the double ::.

 <!-- - How to work with if/else statements.
 - How to work with for-loops.
 - Practiced working with logical operators. -->

+Instead of trying to make an animation using the animation property and @keyframes, I used transition.

 <!-- ```html
 <h1>Some HTML code I'm proud of</h1>